Turkey - Boğaziçi University

 Courses are taught on a semester basis at Boğaziçi University.
 Classes for the fall semester begin around the third week in September and end around the end of December followed by required examinations in the first half of January.
-The spring semester classes begin in early February and end around the end of May followed by mandatory examinations in the first half of June.
+The spring semester classes begin in early February and end around mid-May followed by mandatory examinations through the end of May.
 Participants should plan on attending the Pre-Registration Days and International Students Orientation, which take place about two weeks prior to the start of classes.

 Students accepted to this program will pay the usual California State University, Sacramento fees, remain eligible for financial aid (except work/study), if otherwise qualified, and receive resident credit just as if they were attending classes at this university.
 (Please note that equivalency of courses falls under the jurisdiction of the academic department here.)
 Boğaziçi University has agreed to waive non-resident tuition for exchange students, making this a particularly attractive opportunity.
 Students will pay for their travel to and from Istanbul, room and board, and incidentals.
 In addition, each student must have the required insurance during his or her stay in Turkey.

 Campus financial aid, with the exception of federal work study, is applicable abroad.
-Whether or not you have ever received financial aid, you should investigate this possibility by contacting Miesha Williams (study abroad contact) at the Student Service Counter located on the first floor of Lassen Hall.
+Whether or not you have ever received financial aid, you should investigate this possibility by contacting Joy Fisher (study abroad contact) at the Student Service Counter located on the first floor of Lassen Hall.
 Students also are encouraged to investigate and apply for scholarships for their study or research abroad.
-A listing of specific scholarships and scholarship resource information, with websites, is available on the Office of Global Education website.
-For individual advising and application information on scholarships / grants for study or research abroad, you should contact Dr. Jack Godwin in the Office of Global Education.
-Please also note that the English Department may offer a study abroad scholarship for an English major.
+A listing of specific scholarships and scholarship resource information, with websites, is available on the International Programs and Global Engagement website at www.csus.edu/oge/study-abroad/Study-Scholarship.html.

 All international students attending Boğaziçi University should plan on staying in the Superdorm, which consists of five floors and is five blocks long.
 There are a total of 130 suites (apartments) which vary in size and price depending on the number of individual rooms in each.
 Students choose between 2, 3, or 4-bedroom suites.
 Each suite contains a kitchenette where students can prepare breakfast and do some simple cooking.
 The Superdorm is located on the Uçaksavar Campus (Boğaziçi University Culture and Sports Facilities Campus).
 It is an approximate 8-minute walk from the North Campus and 15-minute walk from the South Campus.

-Meals may be taken at the University’s dining halls or at a variety of restaurants and fast food places.
+Meals may be taken at the University's dining halls or at a variety of restaurants and fast food places.
 Additional information can be found at www.superdorm.info.